dmitryravilov/dmitryravilov/README.md

 Most of my work is in PHP with Laravel, alongside Vue.js.
 I work with Docker on a daily basis for local development and deployments.
 Sometimes I use Go in my side projects and in smaller backend services when I need something simple and fast.

-I’m open to remote B2B contract opportunities worldwide and enjoy working with distributed teams where reliability and scalability matter most.

 ## Tech Stack

 * Backend: PHP (Laravel, Symfony), Golang, REST APIs